 Non-safety related transportation applications operating in unlicensed bands

-Some of the broadcast use cases have needs for protecting broadcast traffic and also the privacy of that traffic, in ways that are not addressed by the current standard.
+Some of the new enhanced broadcast use cases have requirements for protecting broadcast traffic and also the privacy of that traffic, in ways that are not addressed by the current standard.

+The IEEE Std.
+802.11 has a group temporal key security association (GTKSA) security framework for multicast.
+This project will include enhancements that provides a broadcast frame security framework.

 5.6 Stakeholders for the Standard: